maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 There is currently no "else" clause available with this block.

+An example question is available by importing `Doc-Examples\Reveal_block_example.xml`.

 ### Interaction with MCQ input types

 The reveal block can be used in conjunction with [MCQ](../Multiple_choice_questions.md) input types to provide an input, e.g. algebraic, for "other".
 Here is a very minimal example.
 Put the following in the question variables.